connervieira/Predator/CONFIGURATION.md

     - `alpr_location_tagging` is a boolean that determines whether or not the current GPS location will be saved to the log file each time a plate is logged.
 - `image` contains settings related to image handling.
     - `camera` contains settings related to image capture.
-        - `resoultion` determines the maximum resolution that images will be captured with, and is a string that takes the format of `[width]x[height]`.
-            - Example: `"1920x1080"`
         - `device` specifies the camera device that will be used to capture images.
             - Example: `"/dev/video0"`
-        - `arguments` specifies custom command line arguments that will be added to the FSWebcam command.
-This setting is entirely optional.
-            - Example: `"--set brightness=100% -F 15 -S 5"`
-        - `file_name` is a string that specifies the file name that will be assigned to the captured image, not including the extension.
-            - Example: `"realtime_image"`
-    - `processing` contains settings related to image processing.
-        - `cropping` contains settings regarding image cropping.
-            - `enabled` determines whether image cropping is enabled in real-time mode.
-            - `left_margin` determines how many pixels will be cropped off of the left side of the frame.
-            - `right_margin` determines how many pixels will be cropped off of the right side of the frame.
-            - `bottom_margin` determines how many pixels will be cropped off of the bottom of the frame.
-            - `top_margin` determines how many pixels will be cropped off of the top of the frame.
-        - `rotation` contains settings regarding image cropping.
-            - `enabled` determines whether image rotation is enabled in real-time mode.
-            - `angle` determines the number of degrees clockwise that the image will be rotated.
 - `sounds` contains the sound effects that Predator can play when certain events occur.
     - Each entry in this section has 3 attributes.
         - The `path` value should be set to the file path of the audio file you want to play.